 - Open the needle valve and find a gentle flow using the lip test (sec.
 8.1).
 Allow the gas to flow through the tubing long enough to flush any air out.
-Attach the hose to your flask and open the stopcock.
-The flask is full to over one atmosphere pressure when the hissing noise at the needle valve stops.
+Attach the hose to your plastic cylinder and open the stopcock.
+Fill the cylinder to slightly more than one atmosphere pressure while watching the pressure gauge on the plastic cylinder.
 Shut the stopcock.
-Shut the needle valve and remove the tubing.
-Open the stopcock slightly and gas will hiss out allowing the pressure to drop to atmospheric.
-If you leave the stopcock open too long, ordinary air will mix with the gas in the flask, thereby reducing its purity. - Weigh the filled flask, which may still contain gas above atmospheric pressure.
+Shut the needle valve and remove the tubing. - Open the stopcock slightly and gas will his out allowing the pressure to drop to atmospheric.
+If you leave the stopcock open too long, ordinary air will mix with the gas in the flask, thereby reducing its purity. - Weigh the filled cylinder, which may still contain gas above atmospheric pressure.
 Open the stopcock again briefly, reclose it, and reweigh the flask.
 If the weight has not changed again you are finished.
 If it has decreased, repeat again.
 (Why does the weight change at all?)
 8.4 What Gas Did You Use?